The managed clipping playbook 2026, 6 blocks anchored on CPQV

 Cost economics, $0.003 CPQV vs the retainer-market floor

-CPQV pricing is structurally cheaper than retainer pricing because the cost basis is variable against output, not fixed against headcount.
+CPQV pricing is structurally lower-cost than retainer pricing because the cost basis is variable against output, not fixed against headcount.
 The retainer-market floor sits at $0.01 to $0.10 per qualified view across the surveyed agency book; the FORKOFF managed-lane benchmark sits at $0.003.
 The 3x to 33x gap is not a margin-thinning trick, it is the structural arbitrage of pricing the delivery against the audit ledger rather than against staff time.
 Madhavan Ramanujam's outcome-pricing framework (extracted across 400+ companies and documented in his Monetizing Innovation book) confirms the direction: as a service shifts from labor-priced to outcome-priced, gross margin expands and client retention extends.

 Unit economics walk-through.
 A 30-clip source-week ships at a managed-lane cost of $90 to $150 (production team, audit-ledger overhead, platform routing).
 The 30 clips produce roughly 11,500 qualified views (cohort median 386 per clip).
 At a $50 per month managed retainer or paying sub conversion rate that the cohort hit (27 paying subs from 1.19M qualified views = 0.0023% conversion to paid), the source-week produces $1.34 in MRR per $1 of production cost.
 The retainer-market floor, at $0.01 CPQV, would require a $115 production cost for the same 11,500 qualified views, leaving $35 of margin against $1,290 of MRR.
 At $0.10 CPQV (the high end of the retainer market), the production cost balloons to $1,150 and the engagement turns unprofitable for the agency on a per-source-week basis.

 The DIY-tool lane is the third comparable.
-DIY at $20 to $99 per month subscription looks cheap until you cost in operator time at $50 per hour for 6 to 8 hours per source-week.
+DIY at $20 to $99 per month subscription looks accessible until you cost in operator time at $50 per hour for 6 to 8 hours per source-week.
 The operator-time cost adds $300 to $400 per source-week, bringing all-in DIY CPQV to $0.01 to $0.05 (the same band as low-end retainer agencies, with worse attribution and worse distribution).
 The tooling comparison walks through the DIY operator-cost math by tool; the cohort verdict is that DIY economics work for solo operators with one source per week and tolerance for the 6-hour overhead, and stop working past two sources per week.

 Industry Context